(con't from Part I)

 First, we need to keep the tempo of the piece firmly planted in our mind and body; this is the glue holding everything together; next, we need to look at every rhythm that we come across and visually see where the downbeats (first beats) are falling, the bigger chunks of time that we're able to process, the better; finally, we need to pay attention to every note, interval, and accidental.

-When we're playing with a soloist, this is much easier, to continue through mistakes; when we play a wrong note or rhythm, the time continues and we have to get quickly back on track.
+When we're playing with a soloist, this is much easier, to continue through mistakes; when we play a wrong note or rhythm, the time continues and we have to recover and get quickly back on track.

 This can seem like a lot to think about every time we look at a piece of music, but they're small, easily applied tricks that can have a huge effect on our reading; chances are, we're already doing some of these things, and the key to improving may lie in making a small adjustment or incorporating just one of these elements into our playing.